codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-setup.md

 6. Using Link and QBO, the SMB user can now [connect their chosen bank accounts to QuickBooks Online](/accounting-qbo-bank-feeds-smb-customer-steps).

-:::Caution Do not hardcode the Link URL
+:::caution Do not hardcode the Link URL

 Do _not_ hardcode the `linkUrl` into your application code.
 It is unique to the originating customer and must not be shared with other users.
 :::